-3DBrainMiner is a analysis framework developped in collaboration between the LIFAT laboratory and the NECOS team of INRAE Nouzilly.
+3DBrainMiner is a analysis framework developped in collaboration between the LISTIC (USMB), the LIFAT (U.Ttours) and the NECOS team of INRAE Nouzilly.

 This research aims at developing models and algorithms to describe, analyze and compare objectively the brains of different animal species or humans.